timiskhakov/timiskhakov.github.io/_posts/2022-09-18-numbers-in-vectors.md

 Parsing 1-digit numbers is easy: we have to subtract zero's ASCII code from the vector and, knowing the amount of numbers, get them one by one.

-Parsing 2-, 4-, and 8-digit numbers looks somewhat similar, but has a few additional steps involving the `MultiplyAddAdjacent` intrinsic.
+Parsing 2-, 4-, and 8-digit numbers has a few additional steps involving the `MultiplyAddAdjacent` intrinsic.
 Let's have a look at `Parse2DigitNumbers` as an example:

 ```csharp
 private static readonly Vector128<sbyte> Mul10 = Vector128.Create(10, 1, 10, 1, 10, 1, 10, 1, 10, 1, 10, 1, 10, 1, 10, 1);